GeorgeWeb/syclref/_api-docs/platform.h/cl%253A%253Asycl%253A%253Aplatform/functions/has_extension/index.md

  - `string_class extension`
 : A string specifying the extension to check for.

-**Returns:** A boolean specifying whether the extension is supported by the platform.
+**Returns:** extensionA string specifying the extension to check for.
+A boolean specifying whether the extension is supported by the platform.

 ---